 Working from home can be a double-edged sword even for an offshoring destination such as the Philippines.
 Studies show mixed reactions about remote working and how it should be done.

-The latest studies show that Filipinos now want more options in working.
+The latest studies show that Filipinos now want more options for working.
 Based on the survey commissioned by Cisco, 66% of employees “want to travel less,” while 83% have included exercise in their WFH routines.

-A separate survey by JLL construction, meanwhile, states otherwise.
+A separate survey by JLL Construction, meanwhile, states otherwise.
 Out of their 3,300 respondents, only 38% felt they were productive at home.

 Working from home in the BPO industry